Frequently Asked Questions

 - Can I use the classifications published on Caliper?

 - I would like classification XYZ to be included in Caliper

 - I am interested in correspondences between classifications

 - BROWSING section.
 What is the meaning of tab "Groups"?

 - Caliper hosts statistical classifications in RDF.
-What is the data/metadata model?
+What modelling is adopted?

 - Wasn't SDMX enough?

 - I want to know more - is there any documentation, papers or presentations available?